SBB Inclusive – customer information for all passengers.

 Image legend: With the function Save Train, you'll receive the timetable information for trains without automatic detection.
 This is the expected timetable without real-time adjustments.

-Find doorknobss.
+Find doorknobs.

 Use the “Finder” function to find the door and the door knob of the train.